glennj/exercism.io/javascript/high-score-board/README.md

 Implement the function `applyMondayBonus` that accepts a score board.
 The function adds the bonus points for each player that is listed on that board.
-Afterwards the board is returned.
+Afterwards, the board is returned.

 ```javascript
 const scoreBoard = {